 The Fastly WAF dashboard allows you to monitor the Fastly WAF deployed within your Fastly service.
-If you've been assigned the role of engineer or superuser, you can use the information in the Fastly WAF dashboard to determine whether or not the WAF is active, see how many requests the WAF is currently processing, and review recent configuration changes.
+If you've been assigned the role of engineer or superuser, you can use the information in the Fastly WAF dashboard to determine whether or not the WAF is active, see how many requests the WAF is currently processing, review recent changes, and manage your WAF.

 The Fastly WAF dashboard consists of the following pages: